The VMOSA Strategic Analysis Framework: A Simple Summary

-The VMOSA / VMOST framework is a simple way to think about the overall strategic framework that many organizations broadly follow.
+The VMOSA Strategic Analysis Framework is a simple way to think about a strategic process that many organizations broadly follow.
 It provides a series of steps that fit together into a process for strategic planning.
+It has some overlap with The Strategic Management Framework.

 Stage 1: Vision